GitHub-Insight-ANZ-Lab/aiapp1day/docs/01-Lab-Setup.md

 ## Lab Config & Connection Test

 Lets do a connection test to access CosMos Db and OpenAI service.
+If you are using `Codespaces`, make sure you are connected to the repo on `Codespaces`.

 1. Switch to VS Code `Search` tab, replace `<MONGODB_Name>` placeholder with your own database name.
 Search for `<MONGODB_Name>` and replace with `aiapp1day_xxxxx_xx` (for example: aiapp1day_daniel_66).
 Then click replace all.
 The placeholder string will be replaced in the whole repo so that you have a dedicated database on the shared Cosmos DB instance.